 “Virginia legislators seem oblivious to the fact that the general public’s confidence in government is eroded by the perception that their legislators engage in pay-to-play politics.
-A poll undertaken last year by the Wason Center showed that nearly four out of five Virginians, irrespective of political party, think that large donors have too much influence in our elections.”
+A poll undertaken in 2021 by the Wason Center shows that nearly four out of five Virginians, irrespective of political party, think that large donors have too much influence in our elections.”
+88 percent of Virginians want full disclosure of campaign donations.

 — Nancy Morgan, BigMoneyOutVA Executive Committee Member